-- Kite surfing is considered as an extreme sport and should be practiced with extreme caution and with a good knowledge of safety instructions.
+- Kite surfing is considered an extreme sport and should be practiced with extreme caution and good knowledge of safety instructions.

-- Internationally recognised upwind right of way rules apply, or common sense when this cannot be achieved.
+- Internationally recognized upwind right of way rules applies, or common sense when this cannot be achieved.

 - Please respect the different zones allocated for different levels of kiters and swimmers.